- Latest News

 Important changes at The Sylvia Adams Charitable Trust

-From April 2015, the Trust will take a period of several months to reassess its priorities and systems, during which time no grants will be made.
+The Trust will now take a period of several months reassessing its priorities and systems, during which time no grants will be made.
 Further information will follow later in 2015 but it is anticipated that, when the Trust starts to make grants again, the total value of grants made will be reduced and the decision making process will be significantly altered.

-The Trustees and Director are aware that the forthcoming changes may be a disappointment to some potential applicants, but it is our intention to continue to make a contribution to the excellent work being done by charitable organisations both for UK and overseas beneficiaries in a sustainable and flexible manner.
+The Trustees and Director are aware that this announcement may be a disappointment to potential applicants, but it is our intention to continue to make a contribution to the excellent work being done by charitable organisations both for UK and overseas beneficiaries in a sustainable and flexible manner.
 It remains our mission to help our beneficiary charities deliver solutions that work.

 If you need further information about these changes, please contact the Trust on